 - May not wear masks of any kind.

 I’ll admit, I’m confused about the “no weapon” rule but light sabers and swords are permitted.
 They are weapons too.

 Yes, trick or treating takes up time but it is so worth it.
 Disney partners with quality candy companies and gives out lots of candy.
 Be prepared to lug your candy bags all night long.
 Treat locations are on your party map.

 Celebrate the hallowed spooky season with a high-flying spider web of spine-tingling pyrotechnic effects and haunting melodies.
 The Ghost Host from the Haunted Mansion invites you to “drop in” as Disney Villains light up the night with fireworks and a wicked version of melodies from Disney’s past that echo through the night—and creepy colors crawl over Cinderella Castle.

 The “scare-abration” gets into full swing when some of the Disney Villains we most love to hate—including Maleficent, Ursula, Cruella de Vil, Jafar and Oogie Boogie—croon their scary tunes and do their best to steal the show.

 Hallowishes is only shown once per night so plan accordingly.
 You don’t want to miss this fireworks spectacular.

 1. Boo to You Parade

 I know a lot of people just aren’t parade people.
 Boo to You is not your typical parade.
 From the entry of the headless horseman to the grave diggers and hitchhiking ghosts this parade is full of Halloween fun.
 There 2 parades during each party, the second one is usually less crowded.
 We usually find our spot near the hub in time for Celebrate the Magic and stay put for Hallowishes, Hocus Pocus Villain Spelltacular and the Boo to You Parade.

-If you still need to plan your trip to Walt Disney World for this fall, please Email me and we can get planning.
+If you still need to plan your trip to Walt Disney World for this fall or order your party tickets, please Email me and we can get planning.